History of fire safety legislation in the United Kingdom: Building byelaws and building regulations

 Thus the first building regulations (for England and Wales) to require general fire precautions for the safe means of escape in case of fire were made in 1974.
 In practice, these "m-o-e" building regulations drew in large part upon the design guidance and recommendations of the then rather oddly titled "CP3 Chapter 4 "Code of Practice for Means of Escape in Buildings", issued by the BSI (British Standards Institute) in 1971.

-Building regulations (England and Wales) were not retrospective in their effect.
+Building regulations in England and Wales were not retrospective in their effect.
 Therefore, when minimum fire safety measures were improved in revised issues of the building regulations documents, existing buildings were not required to adopt these new minimum standards unless they were being altered or extended.
 Thus "as originally built" buildings were exempt from the new rules from 1974 until the advent of the Regulatory Reform (Fire Safety) Order 2005.
 This order requires adequate and sufficient general fire precautions suitable for the current users and use, of any given building, to be provided by the responsible person for each building.
 This did lead to a rather unsatisfactory mishmash of fire safety in the English and Welsh building stock.

-The Fire Safety Order 2005 now requires the responsible person for each building to carry out or commission from a competent person a fire risk assessment to ensure that the general fire precautions within a particular building are fit for the purposes that that building is being currently put to.
+The Regulatory Reform (Fire Safety) Order 2005 now requires the responsible person for each building to carry out or commission from a competent person a fire risk assessment to ensure that the general fire precautions within a particular building are fit for the purposes that that building is being currently put to.
 The current use of an old building by today's occupiers and users has to be taken into account, in arriving at the appropriate general fire precautions.
 Thus both proportionate and appropriate remedial "fire safety" works may be necessary to discharge the responsible persons legal duty, to control or reduce the risk to life from fire in a building.

 Factories Act 1937

-In 1937 the Factories Act 1901 was extended to cover means of escape in case of fire.
-The Act required that the factory owner have a plan of escape in case of fire and brought in the first rudimentary fire certificates.
+The Factories Act 1937 (1 Edw.
+8. & 1 Geo.
+6. c.
+67) extended the Factory and Workshop Act 1901 (1 Edw.
+7. c.
+22) to cover means of escape in case of fire.
+The act required that the factory owner have a plan of escape in case of fire and brought in the first rudimentary fire certificates.